microsoft/pxt-adafruit/docs/lessons/graphics.md

 ### Devising algorithms for shapes

 An algorithm is a set of steps to follow to solve a problem.
-We can begin to draw shapes on the BBC micro:bit using an algorithm.
+We can begin to draw shapes on the @boardname@ using an algorithm.
 For example, we could draw a straight line with this code:

 ```blocks